FlagrantGarden/tvg/content/spell-list.md

 Spell List
 ==========

-To roll a random spell, roll 1d6 for spell level, then 1d12 for the spell.If the d6 shows a result of 6 when rolling for a new spell at level-up, you may choose any spell you'd like.If the d6 shows a result of 6 when determining a random spell effect, roll two random spell effects.
+To roll a random spell, roll 1d6 for spell level, then 1d12 for the spell.
+If the d6 shows a result of 6 when rolling for a new spell at level-up, you may choose any spell you'd like.
+If the d6 shows a result of 6 when determining a random spell effect, roll two random spell effects.

 | 1d12 | Level 1 | Level 2 |
 | --- | --- | --- |